 I am supervised by an EMCC and ICF-accredited supervisor.
 I am also a qualified Mental Health First Aider, which compliments my skills workshops on managing stress and building resilience.

 For my own wellbeing, I enjoy running, hill walking and real ale, occasionally combining all three by taking part in mountain marathons followed by a well-earned break in a local pub to refuel and recover.
 I enjoy reading history and biographies (as well as psychology, it goes without saying!), and I try to keep my German and Russian above the level of embarrassed British tourist asking for directions to the beach.

-While Face Value Performance Psychology Limited supports Crisis each year, I remember what I’m grateful for.
+While Face Value Performance Psychology Limited supports Crisis and EthicalMuch each year, I remember what I’m grateful for.